You were never paying for the software.

 Smoobu: Airbnb + Booking.com + VRBO → one canonical record of bookings.

 Different industry.
 Same structural position.
-Same actual product.
+Same product.

 A missing part in a 3D printing order and a missing booking — different consequences, same root cause: something upstream was wrong, and every system downstream acted on it with confidence.